Business Ecosystem Strategy: Evolving Over Time

 Preparing to Be an Orchestrator

-4. Perception as a Fair Partner: The orchestrator should be viewed as a fair and trustworthy partner by other ecosystem participants, not as a competitive threat.
-It’s important to note that being an orchestrator isn’t a unilateral decision—other players in the ecosystem must also accept your leadership.
+- Perception as a Fair Partner: The orchestrator should be viewed as a fair and trustworthy partner by other ecosystem participants, not as a competitive threat.
+It’s important to note that being an orchestrator isn’t a unilateral decision - other players in the ecosystem must also accept your leadership.

 Exploring Alternatives to Sole Orchestration

-If your analysis suggests that your company may not be fully qualified to act as the sole orchestrator, you might consider alternative strategies:
+Does your analysis suggest your company isn't fully qualified to be the sole orchestrator?
+Then consider these alternative strategies:

-In conclusion, while the orchestrator role might seem the most appealing, it’s important to carefully evaluate your company’s capabilities and the potential rewards and risks before deciding which role to play in an ecosystem.
-The best choice will depend on your strategic goals, resources, and the specific ecosystem landscape you are navigating.
+The orchestrator role might seem the most appealing.
+Even so, weigh your company’s capabilities and the rewards and risks before you pick a role in an ecosystem.
+The best choice depends on your strategic goals, your resources, and the specific ecosystem space you are navigating.

 4. Building Your Own Business Ecosystem Strategy: A Strategic Blueprint

-Creating an ecosystem is far more intricate than establishing a traditional business.
-If the latter is like building a single-family home, constructing an ecosystem is akin to developing a complex, mixed-use property with multiple interdependencies, interactions, and unpredictable outcomes.
-Success in this venture requires careful planning and execution.
-Our research highlights six critical factors that significantly increase your chances of developing a thriving ecosystem.
+Creating an ecosystem is far more intricate than starting a traditional business.
+A traditional business is like building a single-family home.
+An ecosystem is like developing a complex, mixed-use property.
+It has many interdependencies, interactions, and unpredictable outcomes.
+Success takes careful planning and execution.
+Our research highlights six critical factors that greatly raise your chances of building a thriving ecosystem.

 1. Securing Essential Partners

-In an ecosystem, you cannot compel partners to join; you must attract them with a persuasive set of benefits and incentives.
-While a strong customer value proposition is crucial, it’s equally important to offer a compelling value proposition to potential contributors.
-A notable cautionary tale is that of Better Place, which aimed to revolutionise the electric vehicle market with an innovative battery rental and replacement ecosystem.
-Despite securing $900 million in funding, the company collapsed because it failed to convince key car manufacturers to participate.
-This underscores the importance of getting key players on board early.
+In an ecosystem, you can't force partners to join.
+You must attract them with a persuasive set of benefits and incentives.
+A strong customer value proposition is crucial.
+It's just as important to offer a compelling value proposition to potential contributors.
+Better Place is a cautionary tale.
+It aimed to transform the electric vehicle market with an innovative battery rental and replacement ecosystem.
+It secured $900 million in funding.
+Even so, the company collapsed because it failed to win over key car manufacturers.
+This shows why you must get key players on board early.

 2. Crafting the Right Governance Model

 Governance is often the Achilles’ heel of business ecosystems.
-In our analysis of 110 failed ecosystems, inadequate governance was the most frequent cause of failure, responsible for more than a third of the cases.
-Effective governance strikes the right balance between openness and control.
-An overly open system might fail to protect vital interests, as seen in the case of Sony’s e-reader platform, which publishers avoided due to concerns over copyright protection.
-Conversely, too much control can stifle growth, as demonstrated by BlackBerry’s decline in the face of Apple’s more flexible iPhone ecosystem.
-The key is to find a governance model that encourages participation while maintaining quality and alignment.
+We analysed 110 failed ecosystems.
+Weak governance was the most common cause of failure.
+It drove more than a third of the cases.
+Good governance balances openness and control.
+An overly open system can fail to protect vital interests.
+Sony’s e-reader platform shows this.
+Publishers avoided it over copyright protection concerns.
+Too much control can also stifle growth.
+BlackBerry declined against Apple’s more flexible iPhone ecosystem.
+The key is a governance model that encourages participation while it keeps quality and alignment.

 3. Prioritising Scale Before Scope

-Traditional innovation often follows a path of developing a product to its full scope, piloting it, and then scaling up.
-Ecosystems, however, require a different approach.
-Success lies in starting with a narrowly defined value proposition and focusing on scaling it before broadening the scope.
+Traditional innovation often follows one path.
+You develop a product to its full scope, pilot it, then scale up.
+Ecosystems need a different approach.
+Start with a narrow value proposition and scale it before you broaden the scope.
 LinkedIn is a prime example of this strategy.
-Initially, it focused solely on connecting professionals through basic profiles.
-Only after establishing a large user base did it expand into areas like online recruiting and content publishing.
-On the other hand, General Electric’s Predix platform struggled because it tried to cater to too many needs at once, leading to a lack of focus and ultimately hindering its success.
+At first, it only connected professionals through basic profiles.
+It expanded into online recruiting and content publishing only after it built a large user base.
+General Electric’s Predix platform struggled instead.
+It tried to serve too many needs at once.
+This lack of focus held back its success.

 4. Solving the Chicken-or-Egg Dilemma

-Launching an ecosystem often involves a classic chicken-or-egg problem: how to attract both customers and contributors in sufficient numbers.
-The solution lies in identifying and subsidising the side of the market that is more challenging to develop initially.
-For instance, early restaurant reservation platforms failed because they charged diners for using the service, while offering little incentive to restaurants.
-OpenTable, however, succeeded by reversing this model—attracting diners with no fees and charging restaurants instead, thereby creating a critical mass of both users and contributors.
+Launching an ecosystem often brings a classic chicken-or-egg problem.
+How do you attract enough customers and contributors at once?
+The solution is to find and subsidise the side that is harder to develop first.
+Early restaurant reservation platforms failed for this reason.
+They charged diners to use the service but gave restaurants little incentive.
+OpenTable succeeded by reversing this model.
+It attracted diners with no fees and charged restaurants instead.
+This created a critical mass of both users and contributors.

 5. Creating Three Key Flywheels